ElazarK/content-docs/playbooks/URL_Enrichment_Generic_v2.md

-Enriches a URLs using one or more integrations.
+Enriches URLs using one or more integrations.

 URL enrichment includes:
 * SSL verification for URLs